royalapplications/docs/src/r2023/scripting/objects/options/royalapplicationsetting.md

 Type: `bool`, Default Value: `true`
 Enable Logging to the Windows Event Log
 ## Messages
+### DontShowActivateForScreenshotWarning
+Type: `bool`, Default Value: `false`
+A warning is shown for hidden connections when a screenshot cannot be made
+### DontShowActivateForTypingClipboardWarning
+Type: `bool`, Default Value: `false`
+A warning is shown for hidden connections when clipboard text cannot be typed
+### DontShowActiveTunnelsHint
+Type: `bool`, Default Value: `false`
+Hint in the active tunnels view (info bar)
+### DontShowClearLogWarning
+Type: `bool`, Default Value: `false`
+A warning is shown when the user wants to clear the log
+### DontShowClipboardTokenWarning
+Type: `bool`, Default Value: `false`
+Warning before the clipboard is accessed for token replacement.
+### DontShowColorSettingInfo
+Type: `bool`, Default Value: `false`
+An information popup is shown when a user configures a color assignment and colors aren't rendered.
+### DontShowCredentialAssignmentHint
+Type: `bool`, Default Value: `false`
+Hint in the credential assignment (info bar)
+### DontShowDashboardIntroduction
+Type: `bool`, Default Value: `false`
+A popup showing a quick introduction to the Dashboard feature.
 ### DontShowDocumentModifiedNotification
 Type: `bool`, Default Value: `false`
 A notification is shown when a document is modified on disk
+### DontShowDuplicateNameWarning
+Type: `bool`, Default Value: `false`
+warning when the name already exists
+### DontShowEncryptionInfo
+Type: `bool`, Default Value: `false`
+An information popup is shown when a user inserts a credential to a document with no encryption.
 ### DontShowExtendedFullScreenIntroduction
 Type: `bool`, Default Value: `false`
 A popup showing a quick introduction to the extended full screen feature
+### DontShowFileConversionMessage
+Type: `bool`, Default Value: `false`
+A popup asking the user to convert the file to the new format
+### DontShowFolderActionWarning
+Type: `bool`, Default Value: `false`
+warning on connect/disconnect for all in folder
+### DontShowKeepassMessage
+Type: `bool`, Default Value: `false`
+A popup showing the keypass path message.
 ### DontShowMaintenanceExtensionNotification
 Type: `bool`, Default Value: `false`
 A dialog is shown when maintenance can be extended
 ### DontShowMajorUpgradeNotification
 Type: `bool`, Default Value: `false`
 A dialog is shown when a new major version is available
+### DontShowManagementEndpointAssignmentHint
+Type: `bool`, Default Value: `false`
+Hint in the Royal Server assignment (info bar)
+### DontShowMixedTypeBulkEditWarning
+Type: `bool`, Default Value: `false`
+A warning is shown when the users hits properties for mixed types
+### DontShowMoveObjectWarning
+Type: `bool`, Default Value: `false`
+An information popup is shown when a user moves objects from one document to another.
+### DontShowOverviewDownloadInfo
+Type: `bool`, Default Value: `false`
+Download info in the overview page.
+### DontShowOverviewInfo
+Type: `bool`, Default Value: `false`
+Information about the new feature overview.
+### DontShowPropertiesPaletteHint
+Type: `bool`, Default Value: `false`
+Hint in the properties palette view (info bar)
+### DontShowPropertyEditorTabClosePrompt
+Type: `bool`, Default Value: `false`
+Prompt when closing a property editor tab using the close button on the tab.
+### DontShowRDPConnectionFailMessage
+Type: `bool`, Default Value: `false`
+A warning is shown when the RDP connection failed
+### DontShowRemoteDesktopGatewayAssignmentHint
+Type: `bool`, Default Value: `false`
+Hint in the remote desktop gateway assignment (info bar)
 ### DontShowRestoreConnectionsDialog
 Type: `bool`, Default Value: `false`
 A dialog is shown that allows to reconnect to previously disconnected sessions
+### DontShowSecureGatewayAssignmentHint
+Type: `bool`, Default Value: `false`
+Hint in the secure gateway assignment (info bar)
+### DontShowSharedDocumentCredentialWarning
+Type: `bool`, Default Value: `false`
+Warns user when a credential is created in a shared document.
+### DontShowShowOnlyConnectedWarning
+Type: `bool`, Default Value: `false`
+A warning is shown when enabling show only connected
+### DontShowShowOnlyFavoritesWarning
+Type: `bool`, Default Value: `false`
+A warning is shown when enabling show only favorites
+### DontShowTaskAssignmentHint
+Type: `bool`, Default Value: `false`
+Hint in the task assignment (info bar)
+### DontShowTaskContextHint
+Type: `bool`, Default Value: `false`
+Hint in the task context (info bar)
+### DontShowTypingClipboardTextVeryLongWarning
+Type: `bool`, Default Value: `false`
+A warning is shown when the clipboard text to be typed is very long
 ## Notifications
 ### NotifyConnection
 Type: `bool`, Default Value: `true`